 WILD Foundation’s COVID-19 Response

 At the WILD Foundation we work to keep Earth wild because we care about the health of both our planet and people.
 And that is why we are taking serious measures to respond to COVID-19.
-Earlier this month we made the difficult decision with our India and global partners to postpone the 11th World Wilderness Congress scheduled for March 19-26 in Jaipur, India.
+Earlier in March we made the difficult decision with our India and global partners to postpone the 11th World Wilderness Congress scheduled for March 19-26 in Jaipur, India.
 Today, as the virus continues to spread rapidly across the United States, we are implementing the following measures:

 - All work travel suspended.